- What is a Web service?

 How do I request a WSKey?

 - Research the available APIs so you know what to ask for.

-- If the API acts on data that is specific to your institution, then you will need to contact your institution's administrator for the following:
+- For Production access, you will need to contact your institution's administrator to obtain a WSKey and Secret (a public/private key pair).
+If the API acts on data that is specific to your institution, then you will also need to obtain the following:

 - principalID - your unique identifier